 The Dom and Pat Margarit Scholarship was established by Dom and Pat's children, most of whom graduated from Holy Angels in the 1970s as a way to memorialize and honor their parents who made big sacrifices to send them to Catholic schools.
 It is awarded to students who exhibit the qualities of loyalty, compassion, a sense of service, and competitive spirit.

 The Marcia Black Olsen '56 Memorial Scholarships was established by Marcia’s husband Dr. James Olsen as a way to memorialize and celebrate the remarkable life of Marcia.
-It is awarded to a female AHA student with an interest in French, Psychology, International Relations and/or the Medical Field.
+It is awarded to 3 female AHA students with an interest in French, Psychology, International Relations and/or the Medical Field.
 Holy Angels staff and teachers assist in identifying the appropriate student.

 The Marie E. Owens Scholarship is awarded to a student with extraordinary participation in AHA activities.